firedot/tfe_aws_ssm_resource/README.md

   }
   ```

- - Commit your code to GitHub (or your VCS of choice)
+ - Commit your code to GitHub (or your VCS of choice) and merge it to your master branch.

+ - Create a new workspace in [Terraform Enterprise](app.terraform.io)
+   - more on how to do it [here](https://www.terraform.io/docs/enterprise/workspaces/creating.html)

- - Add your VCS repository to Terraform Enterprise
+ - Add your VCS repository to the new workspace that you created in  Terraform Enterprise
+   - more on how to do this [here](https://www.terraform.io/docs/enterprise/vcs/index.html)

+ -